clsync/clsync/README.md

 First of all, you should install dependencies to compile clsync.
-As you can see from GNUmakefile clsync depends only on "glib-2.0" and "mhash", so on debian-like systems you should execute something like "apt-get install libglib2.0-dev libmhash-dev".
+As you can see from GNUmakefile clsync depends only on "glib-2.0" and "mhash", so on debian-like systems you should execute something like "apt-get install libglib2.0-dev libmhash-dev autoreconf".

 Next step is generating Makefile.
 To do that usually it's enought to execute "autoreconf -i && ./configure".

 Next step is compiling.
 To compile usually it's enough to execute "make".

-Next step in installing.
+Next step is installing.
 To install usually it's enough to execute "su -c 'make install'".

 Also, debian-users can use my repository to install the clsync: